Child Safety Seat Information

 Ensure the safety of your precious cargo, have your child safety seat checked!

 If you are a Hanover County resident or work in Hanover County, contact the Hanover Sheriff's Office at (804-365-6140) to have a certified technician inspect and/or install your child safety seat.

-Child Safety Seat CheckThe National SAFE KIDS Campaign recommends that whenever possible, children ages 2 and under ride in the back seat of a vehicle.
+Child Safety Seat CheckThe National SAFE KIDS Campaign recommends that whenever possible, children ages 12 and under ride in the back seat of a vehicle.

-To be able to use an adult seat belt, the child should be at least 4
+To be able to use an adult seat belt, the child should be at least 8 years of age, and:

-He can sit against the back of the seat and bend his knees over the front edge of the vehicle seat.
+- He can sit against the back of the seat and bend his knees over the front edge of the vehicle seat.

-The lap belt makes good contact low over his hips.
+- The lap belt makes good contact low over his hips.

 Consequences: Child seat may not be held securely during a crash allowing contact with interior surfaces.

 Misuse: Harness retainer clip improperly used (improperly threaded and set below armpit level).

 Consequences: Looseness in the child safety seat restraint system results in compounding crash forces experienced by the child.
 Higher crash forces mean more severe injuries!